Stake-Weighted Age: Is Numerai's Meta-Model Getting Older?

 Scoring parity only matters if it translates into stake.
 The meta-model is shaped by stake weight, not raw score, so control of NMR is what drives influence.

-The 2+ year cohort now holds somewhere around 70–90% of total stake in recent rounds.
-The 1–2 year group is a distant second, and sub-90-day models are a thin sliver at the bottom of the stack.
-The red band has been expanding steadily since roughly round 600.
+The 2+ year cohort holds roughly 70–90% of total stake in recent rounds.
+The 1–2 year group is a distant second, and sub-90-day models are a thin sliver at the bottom.
+The red band has expanded steadily since around round 600.

-This concentration of stake is not automatically bad.
-If older models are more proven, weighting them more heavily produces better aggregate predictions.
-The risk is the feedback loop: new entrants need stake to influence the meta-model, but stake accrues slowest to the models that have not yet proven themselves.
+Stake concentration is not automatically bad.
+If older models are more proven, weighting them more heavily can improve aggregate predictions.
+The risk is the feedback loop: new entrants need stake to influence the meta-model, but stake accrues slowest to models that have not yet proven themselves.

 Takeaways